EVOLVED-5G/marketplace-blockchain-integration/README.md

 npm install
 ```

-Then, you are ready to use the `send.js` script.
+Then, run `npm run start` in order to initiate the server.

 ## Usage